HaoweiLi1/standing_balance_sim/README.md

 ![inital_versus_final_link_frames](https://github.com/celwell20/standing_balance_sim/assets/79417604/699ff693-4db3-4bdb-8308-65ea13b33858)
 **Figure R.1.** Reference Frame Orientations for World Frame, Initial humanoid link frames, and Final humanoid link frames.

+The `final_humanoid` simulation/directory is intended to be a location for completed MuJoCo models/simulations.

+3. The third simulation, `test_model_motor`, is meant for testing and simulation development; you can think of it as a safe place to modify the XML model/MuJoCo simulation you're working on -- if things break, it doesn't matter, since there is a copy in the `final_humanoid` directory (assuming you're diligent about updating both directories).
+It has the same reference frame configuration as `final_humanoid` and as of 28th April, 2024 they are identical.

-3. The third simulation, `muscle_humanoid`, is an exploration of creating a high-fidelity two-link humanoid via the MuJoCo muscle and tendon functionalities.
+4. The fourth simulation, `muscle_humanoid`, is an exploration of creating a high-fidelity two-link humanoid via the MuJoCo muscle and tendon functionalities.
 This model has different foot dimensions than that of `initial_humanoid` or `final_humanoid`; in particular the foot is symmetrical.
-This change was implemented to make the moments exerted by the front and back muscles equivalent
+This change was implemented to make the moments exerted by the front and back muscles equivalent and ease the tuning process of the bang-bang controller that provides control inputs to the muscles.

 ### Initial Humanoid Simulation

-The initial humanoid uses the MuJoCo `<motor>` element to actuate the two-link model
+The initial humanoid uses the MuJoCo `<motor>` element to actuate the two-link model; this model is not very up-to-date at this point.
+I left it in the repository because I didn't see a point in deleting it, but I highly recommend referencing `final_humanoid`, `test_humanoid`, and `muscle_humanoid` as they are much more recent.

 ### Test Humanoid Simulation